 In effective problem-solving, you need to set yourself to answer only one question: the key question.
 A key question isn’t an isolated element.
-Instead, it is part of an introductory flow, complementing a situation and a complication.
+Instead, it is part of an introductory flow, complementing a situation and a complication (see, for instance, Minto, referenced below).
 This introductory flow also belongs to an environment, where you specify the key stakeholders for your problem and the elements out of scope, amongst other things.
 Therefore it is fundamental that you identify clearly which question you should solve and what its environment is.

 One way of doing that—and ensuring that you are on the right track—is to summarize the elements that you know about your problem in a problem identification card.

-Of course, an essential part of defining your problem is to define if you want to understand the root cause(s) of a situation (i.e. solve a “why” problem) or if you want to identify how to solve it (as a general rule, only ask “how” if you know “why”).
+Of course, an essential part of defining your problem is to define if you want to understand the root cause(s) of a situation (i.e. solve a “why” problem) or if you want to identify alternative ways to solve it.
+As a general rule, it is wise to only ask “how” if you know “why.”

 Several tools can help you with the problem-definition process.
 First, you need to make extensive use of logic.
 This is true at every stage in the solution process, but especially at the beginning.
 You’ll also need to go deeper than appearances, understanding the implications—the “so what”—of your problem and its environment.
 Also, you’ll want to practice this process extensively, enlisting others as much as possible to reinforce your thinking.